rbonfichi/monte-carlo-gmp-pharma/docs/chapters/chapter07_case-pharma.md

 > and can support documentation in **Process Validation Stage 3 (Continued Process Verification)**
 > as recommended in FDA and EMA guidelines.

 ---
+These results illustrate how Monte Carlo simulation provides not only descriptive statistics,
+but also **probabilistic evidence of compliance risk**,
+which can be directly incorporated into GMP decision-making and regulatory documentation.

 [← Previous: Analysis of Results](chapter06_analysis.md) | [▲ back to top](../#table-of-contents) | [Next → Decision and Risk](chapter08_decision-risk.md)